jsepia/markdown-it-wikilinks/README.md

 ### `postProcessLabel`

 A transform applied to every link label.
-You can override it just like `generatePageNameFromLabel` (see above).
+You can override it just like `generatePagePathFromLabel` (see above).

 All the default transform does is trim surrounding whitespace.

 ## TODO

 * Unit test options
-* Add examples to `postProcessPageName` and `postProcessLabel`
+* Add examples to `postProcessPagePath` and `postProcessLabel`

 ## Credits

 Based on [markdown-it-ins](https://github.com/markdown-it/markdown-it-ins) by Vitaly Puzrin, Alex Kocharin.

+Uses a fork of [reurl](https://github.com/alwinb/reurl) by Alwin Blok.